Skip to main content

 Module description

-Greek and Roman Literature and Thought: An Introduction is a first year module aiming to introduce freshers into the riches of Greek and Roman literature and philosophy.
-It is designed in such a way as to cater primarily for the immediate needs of students coming up to University without any background knowledge of ancient literature and philosophy and aims to offer a chronologically laid out, broad survey of periods, genres and best known authors and thinkers of Greek and Roman culture.
+Greek and Roman Literature & Thought: An Introduction is a first-year module aiming to introduce students to the literary culture of Ancient Greece and Rome.
+It is designed for students without any background knowledge of ancient literature and aims to offer a chronologically laid out, broad survey of periods, genres, ideas, and best-known authors of Greek and Roman literature and thought.
+All texts studied will be in English translation.

-Major thematic stops of this module (indicatively) include: early Greek epic and lyric poetry; fifth-century Athenian drama; classical historiography; fourth century oratory; Plato and Aristotle; Hellenistic poetry; imperial Greek literature; the literature of early and late Republican Rome; highlights from Augustan literature; Stoicism and Epicureanism in Roman literature and thought; early imperial literature and historiography; the Roman satirical tradition; the literature of the Late Empire.
+Major thematic stops of this module (indicatively) include: early Greek epic and lyric poetry; fifth-century Athenian drama; classical historiography; fourth-century oratory; Plato and Aristotle; Hellenistic poetry; imperial Greek literature; the literature of early and late Republican Rome; highlights from Augustan literature; early imperial literature and historiography; the Roman satirical tradition; the literature of the Late Empire.

 Assessment details